orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

 ### Adding a practice counter to each piece

 Your users may want to keep track of their practice, at minimum how many times they practiced a piece.
-You'll enable that functionality for them by creating a new OrbitDB `counter` store for each piece, and creating a few new functions inside the `NewPiecePlease` class to interact with the counters.
+You will enable that functionality for them by creating a new OrbitDB `counter` store for each piece, and creating a few new functions inside the `NewPiecePlease` class to interact with the counters.

 > **Note:**  The nesting approach detailed here is but one of many, and you are free to organize your data as you see fit.
 This is a powerful feature of OrbitDB and we are excited to see how people tackle this problem in the future!